The Repository Pattern in Laravel - when it earns its complexity

 parent::setUp();

-$this->repository = new ArticleRepository(new Article());
+$this->repo = new ArticleRepository(new Article());

 }

-public function test_can_create_article(): void
+public function test_published_articles_are_returned_in_date_order(): void

 {